karlipraveen/hashicorp-certified-terraform-associate-on-azure/56-Terraform-Cloud-CLI-Driven-Workflow/README.md

 ## Step-01: Introduction
 - Learn and practically implement `CLI-Driven Workflow` in Terraform Cloud
-- Terraform Cloud’s CLI-driven workflow lets developers continue using the same Terraform CLI commands they are used to (terraform plan, terraform apply, terraform destroy), but the actual execution happens in Terraform Cloud, not on the local machine.
+- Terraform Cloud’s CLI-driven workflow using the same Terraform CLI commands (terraform plan, terraform apply, terraform destroy) to execute runs in Terraform Cloud, not on the local machine.
+You can verify progress in the CLI terminal or the URL provided whatever during that time or you can directly go to Terraform Cloud and then veiw the same thing under Runs tab.

+In Terraform Cloud as Backend configured in Terraform Block.

+In **Runs** Tab, you see the "**Currnent Run**".
+If you click anyone of the run you can see **Plan**, **Cost estimation** and **Apply**.
+The entire workflow is tracked and logs inside that also available for you, even using CLI driven workflow tracked via Terraform Cloud.

+In **States** Tab, the "terraform apply" or "terraform destory" generated the separate state file and shows its version.

 This gives you:
 ✔ Remote execution